edenartlab/docs/docs/guides/creation.md

 <Figure src="/img/generators/upscale.jpg" caption="Upscaling the image on the left" />

-The only important parameters are:
+The only parameters are:

 - **Init Image** is the input image to be upscaled.
-- **Init image strength** controls the level of influence of the original image.
-A lower values give the upscaler more freedom to create new details, often leading to a sharper final image, but will also deviate more from the original input.
-Recommended values are 0.3-0.7.
+- **AI creativity** controls the level of influence of the input image.
+Lower values (0.2-0.4) result in images that are more similar to the input image.
+Higher values (0.4-0.7) allow for generated details, but can also deviate more from the input image by inventing new details.
-- **Width** the desired width of the final image.
+- **Width** Maximum width of the final image (/upscale will always maintain aspect ratio).
-- **Height** the desired height of the final image.
+- **Height** Maximum height of the final image (/upscale will always maintain aspect ratio).
-- **Adopt aspect ratio of starting image** (true by default) will adjust the width and height of the creation to match the aspect ratio of the starting image, while keeping the same number of pixels.

-Like [/create](#create), /upscale also inherits **Negative prompt**, **Guidance scale**, **Sampler**, **Steps**, and **Seed**.

 ### /interpolate